php-fig/fig-standards/proposed/dependency-injection/dependency-injection-meta.md

     |  (DI locator...)  |  |        DIC      |   |    interop      |
     +-------------------+  +-----------------+   +-----------------+

-For each step has its own meta document.
+Each step has its own meta document.

 #### 4.2.1 **Step A**: Common object retrieval interface